howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

     $this->assertSame('user_1', getUser('howtocodewell1', 'testHTCW'));
 }
 ```
-Here we are looking for the return of the user key that corresponds to the user with the username of `howtocodewell1` and password `testHTCW`.
+Here we are looking for the return of the user reference that corresponds to the user that has the username of `howtocodewell1` and password `testHTCW`.
-In this example the function `getUser()` should return the user key `user_1`.
+In this example the function `getUser()` should return the user reference `user_1`.

 When re-running `make tests` you should get the following error:
 ```bash